CleverCloud/clever-components/docs/contributing/stories.md

 ---
-kind: '📌 Docs'
+kind: '👋 Contributing'
+title: 'Writing stories'
 ---

-# How to write stories
+# Writing stories

 We're trying to enforce a few names/titles for our stories.
 This is a great way for developers not to forget cases like error, empty, skeleton/loading...